t-hey/QGIS-MinGW/README.md

 - Add the &lt;<i>MSYS install dir</i>&gt;\msys\1.0\local\bin,<br>
 &lt;<i>MSYS install dir</i>&gt;\msys\1.0\local\include and <br>
 &lt;<i>MSYS install dir</i>&gt;\msys\1.0\local\lib folders to you path.
 - Clone/Fork the QGIS git repo https://github.com/qgis/QGIS
+- First confirm that the variables in the build_gis_deps.sh file is correct for your build enviroment
+- Open MSYS, cd to the cloned repo, and execute the build_gis_deps.sh script.
+- When the build_gis_deps.sh have finished, open a cmd prompt and cd to the cloned repo and execute the build_sip_pyqt.bat file.
 - Create a out of source build directory e.g. c:\cpp\build-qgis-2.8-5.4.1-debug
 - cd to &lt;<i>out of source build directory</i>&gt;
 - Issue the commands in the qgis_cmake_command.txt file.